cachetur-no/cachetur-assistant/README.md

 ### Version 3.5.0.4
 Moday 23.
 Jun 2021 15:01
 - Fixed bug in GCLH2 warning
+- Moved the Assistant from cachetur.no to Github.com

 ### Version 3.5.0.3
 Moday 14.
 Jun 2021 15:15